Purna-G/traffic-prediction-project/README.md

 <<<<<<< HEAD
-# Welcome to your Lovable project
+# Welcome to your frontend project

 ## Project info